bajaputih/Visual-Prompt-Craft/README.md

 - **Parameter Management** - Define and manage variables within your prompts
 - **Conditional Flows** - Create prompts with decision points and branches
 - **Export & Import** - Share your prompt designs with others
+- **AI Integration** - Direct OpenAI API integration for testing prompts
+- **Conversation Import** - Import and convert conversations from ChatGPT or Claude
+- **Enhanced Zoom Controls** - Zoom in/out and toggle grid for better visualization

 ## 🧩 Node Types